martin-arvidsson/InterpretableWordEmbeddings/README.md

 #### (3) Reorder matrix

-As a final step before estimation, we reorder the word embedding matrix, such that anchor word types occupy the first rows of the matrix.
+As a final step before estimation, we reorder the word embedding matrix such that anchor word types occupy the first rows of the matrix.
 This simplifies the instantiation of priors significantly.

 ```
 objs <- reset_d_based_on_anchored_priors(args = args,